Alexander Boyd (county solicitor): Death

 On the night of Boyd's murder, thirty masked, armed, and costumed Klansmen were observed riding into the town square of Eutaw, the county seat of Greene County.
 A number of the men entered George Cleveland's hotel and demanded to be shown to Boyd's room.
 Boyd put up unexpected resistance and a gunfight broke out.
 He was wounded and left the room, and was fatally shot in the hallway.
 It is believed that he was attacked to prevent prosecution of suits by freedmen against planters.
 That same night, James Martin, a black Republican prominent in the county, was shot by gunmen near his home in Union, Alabama, who took him away rather than let him be treated; he was never seen again.

 Aftermath

+Reports of the Thursday night murder brought several hundred armed freedmen into Eutaw on Saturday, April 2, 1870, calling for retaliation against the night riders.
+One member of the mob spoke for all when he said that local Confederates "have never surrendered yet, and the only way to stop this is to burn them out."
+A store in Eutaw, owned by a prominent white Democrat, was burned a few days after Boyd's murder, and several barns were also reportedly torched over the next month.

 In the fall of 1870 before elections, two black politicians were killed in Greene County.
 An estimated four blacks were killed by whites in the Eutaw riot, which took place in the town square.

 President Ulysses S. Grant gained congressional passage of the 1870 Enforcement Acts, intended to authorize the federal government to suppress Klan violence.
 While the Klan was suppressed, rifle leagues and such insurgent groups as the White League in Louisiana and Red Shirts in Mississippi and the Carolinas developed as other paramilitary insurgent groups.